 A self-employed business owner often takes advantage of a number of available tax write-offs.
 This is well and good.
 However, it can also make the DTI look far too high when trying to acquire a traditional mortgage.

 Enter the bank statement loan.
-This type of loan allows for a mortgage approval to be calculated using bank deposits while excluding tax returns.
+This type of loan allows for mortgage approval to be calculated using bank deposits while excluding tax returns.
 To qualify, you will need a credit score of at least 600 and documents that verify the business’s existence.
 These documents could include a business license, a letter from an accountant, an official business listing, or even a business website.
 In addition, you will need at least one of the following (keep in mind that some lenders may require both):

 Personal bank statements